Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: Sample selection and properties

 \subsection{Sample properties}

 The ionizing, star-forming, and morphological properties of the $z \sim 8.7$ galaxies in our sample grant insight into not only their potential contribution to reionization, but also how these early galaxies first assembled.
 We therefore wish to infer these physical properties from the photometric SEDs we have measured (see Figure\ \ref{fig:seds} for example SEDs from our sample).
-To do this, we adopt a very similar model set up as our photometric redshift models described in Section\ \ref{subsec:photozs}, but restrict the redshift to $z_\text{phot} = 4 - 12$ (uniform prior) and logarithmic stellar metallicity to $-2.2 \leq \log(Z / Z_\odot) \leq -0.3$ (uniform prior).
+To do this, we use \beagle\ to re-fit the photometric data with a very similar model set up as our models designed to infer photometric redshifts for selection described in Section\ \ref{subsec:photozs}, but restrict the redshift to $z_\text{phot} = 4 - 12$ (uniform prior) and logarithmic stellar metallicity to $-2.2 \leq \log(Z / Z_\odot) \leq -0.3$ (uniform prior).
+We have set an upper limit on stellar metallicity of $Z \sim 0.5$\,Z$_\odot$ to avoid solutions with unreasonably high, near-solar metallicities for our $z \sim 8.7$ galaxies.
 For objects with known redshifts (EGSY8p7/EGS-69787, EGS-83141, EGS-87873, EGS-109389, and EGS-110201), we fix the redshift to the systemic redshift.
-We report selected physical properties inferred from these SED models, as well as a selected observational properties, for each object in our sample in Table\ \ref{tab:sample_properties}.
+We report selected physical properties inferred from these SED models, as well as selected observational properties, for each object in our sample in Table\ \ref{tab:sample_properties}.